 Holiday Volunteering with Kids in NJ

-Local animal shelters, including PAWS Montclair, have supply wish lists.
+Local animal shelters, including PAWS Montclair and the Secaucus Animal Shelter, have supply wish lists.
 From garbage bags to paper towels; dog food to cat toys these shelters need community support to thrive and succeed.

-Many libraries, including Morris County, welcome donations of used books.
+Reach Out and Read, along with many libraries, welcome donations of used books.
 Instead of recycling your monthly magazines, drop them off to a hospital or nursing home.
+You can also check with your child’s teacher or local daycare to use for future art project.
 By creating a regular practice, this will teach your children to donate all year around.

 Second Chance Toys accepts used toys (plastic only) that are clean and still in working order.
 Search Second Chance Toys’ website for drop off locations.
-If you are feeling extra motivated, this organization will also help you arrange toy drive if you collect 50+ toys!
+If you are feeling extra motivated, this organization will also help you arrange toy drive if you collect 50+ toys.
+Please note, collections are only conducted during April for Earth Week and December for the holidays.

 From prom dresses to Halloween costumes, many second hand items can be put to good use.
 Catherine’s Closet collects prom dresses and shoes during the winter and spring, while Jersey Cares collects costumes through early fall.